 Building organic traffic will take a great deal of time and effort.
 If you are looking to increase website traffic quickly, focusing on organic traffic won’t work – organic SEO traffic is a long term strategy.

-However, if you are looking to build a steady and sustainable flow of traffic, it may be a good idea to invest in boosting the organic traffic of your online business.
+However, if you are looking to build a steady and sustainable flow of traffic, it may be a good idea to invest in building organic traffic

 There are different sources of website traffic: referral traffic, organic traffic, direct traffic, paid traffic and social media traffic.
 However, when it comes to search engine traffic there are two main traffic sources.